Home

 • PGCE (Social Sciences)

-I am a graduate member of the British Psychological Society and a registered member of the British Association for Counselling and Psychotherapy (BACP), which is the professional body which regulates the profession, ensuring that I work ethically and safely.
-I am passionate about psychology and counselling, and have written for professional journals, run a forum for local counsellors to share good practice and tutor psychology to degree level.
+I am a graduate member of the British Psychological Society and an accredited member of the British Association for Counselling and Psychotherapy (BACP), which is the professional body which regulates the profession, ensuring that I work ethically and safely.
+I am passionate about psychology and counselling, and have written for professional journals, run a forum for local counsellors to share good practice, and teach basic counselling skills.
 I continually update my skills through professional development and I possess certificates in both adult and child safeguarding.
-I have regular supervision to ensure that my work meets professional standards.
+I have regular supervision to ensure that my work meets professional standards and am fully insured.

 Counselling and psychotherapy